-Best Food in Andalusia you have to try
+10 Best Andalusian food you have to try

 While on holiday in Spain, you have to try the food in Andalusia!
 With its stunning beaches, perfect climate and rich culture, Andalusia, is one of the best places to visit!
-It also has some of the tastiest food to try.
+Below you will find my list with the best Andalusian food.

-Spain is the healthiest country in the world, part of which is due to the Mediterranean diet.
-The Mediterranean diet is Intangible World Heritage of Unesco.
+Spain is one of the healthiest country in the world, part of which is due to the Mediterranean diet.
+The Mediterranean diet is an Intangible World Heritage of Unesco.
 In Spain, healthy doesn’t have to mean bad tasting.
-Each region in Spain has its own typical foods or variation of popular dishes, which means there are A LOT of dishes you need to taste.
+Each region in Spain has its own typical foods or variation of popular dishes, which means there are A LOT of Spanish foods you need to taste.
 However we will focus on the Andalusian food dishes

 1. Bluefin Tuna